 There are some other options available if you are on the lookout for budget DJ headphones.
 Here are some alternatives worth considering.

-The AKG K72 is a budget pair of headphones that offers plenty of value.
-A clean sound profile along with solid isolation make these a great pair of headphones for casual listening.
+The HD 200 Pro is a budget pair of headphones that offers plenty of value.
+A v-shaped sound profile along with solid isolation make these a great pair of headphones for casual listening or DJing.

-- Super comfortable headband and padding that easily adjusts to various head shapes.
+- Super comfortable padding that easily adjusts to various head shapes.

 - Replaceable ear cups add to the longevity of these affordable cans.